valorisa/homo2rpheOS/README.md

 We welcome contributions!
 Whether you're interested in enhancing documentation, implementing new features, or sharing your use cases, feel free to open an issue or submit a pull request.

 #### 📫 **Get in Touch**
-For any inquiries or collaboration opportunities, feel free to contact us through the repository.
+For any inquiries or collaboration opportunities, feel free to contact me through the repository.